UPPMAX/UPPMAX-documentation/docs/hardware/clusters/bianca.md

 ## Technical Summary

-- 258 compute nodes with
+- 258 (ordinary/thin) compute nodes with
     - single or dual CPUs with 256 GB RAM and
-    - one 4TB mechanical drive or 1TB SSD
+    - one 4TB mechanical drive or 1 TB SSD
-    - Each CPU has 16 cores
+    - each CPU has 16 cores
+- 20 fat compute nodes
-- 15 compute nodes, 512 GB memory each
+    - 15 512 GB memory each
+    - 5 1 1 TB memory each
+- 27 GPU nodes
-- 10 compute nodes each equipped with 2xNVIDIA A100 (40GB) **GPUs**
+    - 10 GPU compute nodes each equipped with 2xNVIDIA A100 (40 GB) **GPUs**
+    - 17 GPU compute nodes each equipped with 1xNVIDIA T4 (16 GB) **GPUs**
 - 105 Zen4 type compute nodes, 256 GB each
 - Total number of CPU cores is 4800
-- Login nodes have 4vCPU each and 50GB memory
+- Login nodes have 4vCPU each and 50 GB memory
 - Dual 10 Gigabit Ethernet for all nodes

 ## Parameters